Where To Buy Diamonds?

 If you're looking for the best value for money, then the answer is simple - buy online.
 Online stores will always beat brick & mortar jewelries when it comes to price, simply because of the overhead.

-Online retailers don't keep a vast in-house stock, since most of them sell diamonds for many different companies.
-Their overall cost of running a business is much lower than in the case of b&m stores, which have to maintain large inventories, pay significantly more for staff, rent, utilities, etc. This means that online shops can afford substantially lower margins, bringing you lower prices.
+Online retailers don't keep a vast in-house stock and their overall cost of running a business is much lower than in the case of b&m stores, which have to maintain large inventories, pay significantly more for staff, rent, utilities, etc. This means that online shops can afford substantially lower margins, bringing you lower prices.

 The bottom line: For best value, shop online.
-However, never buy a diamond online blindly, without first seeing a high resolution photo of it.
+However, never buy a diamond online blindly, without first seeing a high resolution photo and/or video of it.

 Whiteflash (www.whiteflash.com)